4 Factors Impeding Your Sexual Desire | Genericday

 A lot of relationships die a slow death due to faltering communication and lack of affection.

 Warmth and passion among couples decide the intensity of sexual desire.

-But factors like over-familiarity of the person, or gradual decrease in passion or affection towards the person lead to the dipping sexual desire.
+But factors like over-familiarity with the person, or a gradual decrease in passion or affection towards the person lead to the dipping sexual desire.

 There’s no particular solution to this.